Project-Reclass/toynet-content/data/lecture/7001/lecture.md

 We present the complexity of the internet in small, easily digestible modules and submodules designed to support a variety of learning styles.
 This means you'll see or hear the same information in multiple ways, and some of those ways will likely be more helpful to you than others.
 That is normal!

 The submodule you are currently on is called `Lecture`s which is primarily text with some diagrams.
 This is our main form of communication with you.
-For a more concrete explanation of how computer networks can help us, we have prepared the  `Animation` submodule (click `Next >>` to check it out).
+For a more concrete explanation of how computer networks can help us, we have prepared the  `Animation` submodule which you'll see a sample of in a few submodules.

 ![Article](https://github.com/Project-Reclass/toynet-content/raw/main/data/lecture/7001/thumbdrive.gif)